 It’s not surprising that the ceremony and images of the Bride and Groom often top the list along with the reception images of people having a good time at the wedding.
 Although family photos rarely make it to the top of the list they are very likely the images which you will view a lot in the future.
-This makes sense if you think about it since traditionally weddings are a great opportunities for family members and friends from all over the world to come together in one place.
+This makes sense if you think about it since traditionally weddings are a great opportunity for family members and friends from all over the world to come together in one place.

 Knowing the importance of the family photos I do suggest that you take your time when considering them.